Two frontiers, drawn at the same time.

 Take a break

-Space, up arrow, or tap to jump.
-Yes, I built a Chrome-dino.
+Play a round ↗A round of mini-golf, hidden in here.
 A product is not finished until it is a little bit fun.